-The following outlines opportunities to improve the Nelson Street Intersection for both the two-way and one-way Great Ocean Road movement options.
+The following outlines opportunities to improve the Nelson Street Intersection.

-Figure 57.
+Figure 49.
 Nelson Street and Great Ocean Road Intersection - Existing Conditions

-Image 8.
+Image 7.
 Historic photo of the Nelson Street and Great Ocean Road intersection, with the memorial in its current alignment.